- 2013-2014 Student Handbook

 Students will receive important information via the SLU e-mail accounts set up for them when they register.
 This information may include but is not limited to residence hall registration, notification regarding disciplinary status, registration confirmation, emergency notification, etc. It is imperative for Students to check their SLU e-mail accounts on a daily basis.
 Students should contact the University's Information Technology Services (ITS) to receive account information.
 Also, Students may receive instructions on ways to forward mail from the SLU e-mail account to another account already in activation.
 Students will be held accountable for all information sent to them via e-mail.
 Email passwords and user ID information should not be shared with anyone outside of ITS.

-This policy applies to all faculty, staff and Students of Saint Louis University, with the exception of the Saint Louis University at Madrid campus.
+This policy applies to all University faculty, staff, and volunteers, with the exception of Saint Louis University Madrid employees.
+In addition, this policy applies to all students of Saint Louis University.

-A. For purposes of this policy, "harassment" means any intentional unwelcomed, unsolicited, and offensive conduct that tends to injure, degrade, disgrace, or show hostility toward a person because of sex, race, color, religion, national origin, ancestry, disability, age, sexual orientation, marital status, military status, pregnancy, or any other characteristic protected by law.
+"Harassment" means any unwelcomed, unsolicited, and offensive conduct that is severe or pervasive and tends to injure, degrade, disgrace, or show hostility toward a person because of sex, race, color, religion, national origin, ancestry, disability, age, sexual orientation, marital status, military status, gender expression/identity, genetic information, pregnancy, or any other characteristic protected by law.
 For purposes of applying this policy, "sexual" harassment includes conduct that is of a sexual nature or related to a person's gender and may include persons of the same sex.

 Harassment is a violation of this policy in any of the following situations:

-(1) If a person is promised or is given some favorable academic of employment-related action or benefit only if she or he will submit to or tolerate the harassing behavior; or
+1. If a person is promised or is given some favorable academic or employment-related action or benefit only if she or he will submit to or tolerate the harassing behavior; or

-(3) If the harassing behavior in question interferes with a person's work or academic performance, has the purpose or effect of interfering with a person's status or participation in a university course, program, or activity, is used as a basis for educational or employment decisions, or has the purpose or effect of creating an intimidating, hostile, or offensive working or learning environment.
+3. If the harassing behavior in question interferes with a person's work or academic performance, has the purpose or effect of interfering with a person's status or participation in a university course, program, or activity, is used as a basis for educational or employment decisions, or has the purpose or effect of creating an intimidating, hostile, or offensive working, learning, or living environment.

 The following examples are provided so that members of the University community have a better understanding of the general range of behaviors that might constitute harassment in violation of this policy.